 Moreoever, in Table \ref{tab:pose_model_ablation} and \ref{tab:corr_ablation}, when the key and query are guaranteed to be complete, the accuracy of all metrics with VNum. $=4$ still surpasses that with VNum. $=1$ (rows 1, 4), indicating a positive contribution from the partition of value term.

-On the whole, we have validated that our design not only retain the advantages of multi-head attention in standard Transformer, but also effectively capturing the distribution of plane correspondence and further enhancing model performance.
+On the whole, we have validated that our design not only retains the advantages of multi-head attention in standard Transformer, but also effectively captures the distribution of plane correspondence and further enhancing model performance.